7 A general approach to doing statistical analyses

 2. Categorize the model definition step as a distinct, theory-driven step, separate from the data, and use parsnip functions to help with defining your model.

-3. Identify various data transformation techniques and evaluate which are good options given the data.
+3. Identify some data transformation techniques and evaluate which are good options given the data.
 Use functions in the recipes package to apply these transformations to your data.

 4. Use the broom package to extract the model results to later present them in graphical format (with ggplot2).